Richardaeld/google_translate_game/README.md

 # ![Romancing The Cards](favicon-32x32.png "Romancing The Cards")omancing The Cards

-The purpose of this webpage is to illustrate how a simple, entertaining game can help with learning/memorizing words in a different language.
-It also has the added bonus to improve memory retention ability through the use of virtual flash cards.
-The user picks two languages before the game starts and then must pair the same word from both of the selected languages.
-The game also adds a timer and point system to give users a challenge and sense of urgency to complete the game.
+The purpose of this, JavaScript powered, game is to illustrate how a simple game can entertain and help with learning/memorizing words in a different language.
+It also has the hidden benefit to help improve memory retention by rewarding users that remember where a specific word was located on the board.
+To help this game be applicable to a wide audience it has six selectable languages which the user can choose any combination of.
+These user selected languages will pull random word pairs from their language banks to keep the user interested for multiple playthroughs.
+Other user selectable options are provided to adjust the difficulty of the game for maximum user enjoyment.
+These options are: the delay between selecting cards, time to complete each round, and the number of cards to pair.

 # UX
 ## Goals